The Jurassic Coast

 Remarkable Creatures by Tracey Chevalier, and Curiosity by Canadian author Joan Thomas.

 I read and thoroughly enjoyed Remarkable Creatures.
-I even wrote a book review.

 I found that I could not get into Curiosity at all.
 And I am not sure why.